nicrie/AI-Probability-of-Fire/handbook/retrieving_data.md

 This approach allows us to reconstruct daily biomass evolution at ~9 km resolution.
 AGB is then partitioned into live and dead components using vegetation-type-specific ratios and leaf area index.
 This gives a dynamic estimate of foliage and wood fuel loads, consistent with fire-modelling practices.

-<a href="https://doi.org/10.5194/bg-21-279-2024" target="_blank"> __Live Fuel Moisture Content (LFMC)__ </a>
+### Live Fuel Moisture Content

-💦🍃 LFMC expresses how much water is contained in living vegetation relative to its dry mass.
+Live Fuel Moisture Content [LFMC](https://doi.org/10.5194/bg-21-279-2024) expresses how much water is contained in living vegetation relative to its dry mass.
 It determines how easily plants ignite and how fast a fire can spread.
 We use a semi-empirical model, trained on the <a href="https://doi.org/10.1038/s41597-019-0164-9" target="_blank"> Globe-LFMC in-situ dataset</a>, to estimate daily LFMC from:

 🌿 **Leaf Area Index (LAI)**